Back to All Events

 A group of experts will explore various perspectives on health and social challenges within the context of global migration.

-Moderator: Dr. Sabrina Des Rosiers, Barry University Department of Psychology Professor & Department Chair.
-Speakers:
+• Moderator: Dr. Sabrina Des Rosiers, Ph.D., Professor & Department Chair, Department of Psychology, Barry University

-• Dr. Yannine Estrada, PhD, MSEd.
-“Familias Unidas: An evidence-based intervention for Hispanic youth to prevent negative health behaviors”.
+• Dr. Yannine Estrada, PhD, MSEd., Research Assistant Professor in the School of Nursing and Health Studies, University of Miami.
+"Familias Unidas: An evidence-based intervention for Hispanic youth to prevent negative health behaviors."

-• Dr. Justin Lauro, Assistant Professor of Psychology at Barry University.
+• Dr. Justin Lauro, Ph.D., Assistant Professor of Psychology at Barry University

 Previous